pspowell/pspowell.github.io/_posts/2026-01-26-export-windows-drivers-with-powershell.md

 Export-WindowsDriver -Path $OfflinePath -Destination $Dest
 ```

-If you’re working with a Windows folder on another drive (for example, the offline OS is on `E:`), you can point at the image root you mounted or captured.
-This is especially useful when you’re building your “Integrate with PE boot disk” workflow and need drivers available before Windows boots.
+This is ideal for recovery disks, offline servicing, and WinPE automation workflows.

+---

 ## Method 3: Export drivers from the Driver Store with PnPUtil {#method-3-pnputil}

-Windows also includes **PnPUtil**, which can export driver packages from the driver store:
+Windows also includes **PnPUtil**, which can export driver packages directly from the driver store:

 ```powershell
 $Dest = "D:\DriverBackup"